Bulletin 56 - Confiscation of student property

 On rare occasions, an item or property confiscated from a student may give rise to a reasonable suspicion that the student is at suspected risk of significant harm.
 School staff should inform their principal of any concerns about a student who may be at suspected risk of significant harm.

-Principals need to consider whether a report to Community Services or contact with the Department’s Child Wellbeing Unit or some other action is required.
+Principals need to consider whether a report to Communities and Justice or contact with the department’s Child Wellbeing Unit or some other action is required.
 The Mandatory Reporter Guide can help with this decision.
 If in doubt or assistance is required the Child Wellbeing Unit can be contacted on telephone number (02) 9269 9400.
-The Department’s Protecting and Supporting Children and Young People Policy and Procedures also provides guidance about responding to potential child protection issues.
+The department’s Protecting and Supporting Children and Young People Policy and Procedures also provides guidance about responding to potential child protection issues.

 It is important to maintain appropriate records when confiscating property from students, particularly if the property is valuable and or the student has reacted badly to the confiscation.
 This includes details of: